botletics/SIM7000-LTE-Shield/README.md

 - Tested HTTP commands with GPRS (2G)
 - Tweaked the library so that the LTE declaration "Adafruit_FONA_LTE fona = Adafruit_FONA_LTE()" doesn't include the reset pin because the reset pin is reserved for emergencies only, according to the SIM7000 design document.
 - Added a function "postData()" for posting data to dweet.io, a free cloud API.
 You can choose to use HTTP GET or POST and I have added an example in the "FONA_LTE_Test" sketch (enter "2" in the menu for the option)
+- I have tested almost every AT command and they have all worked!